 Aimée’s introduction shows her conscientious and practical approach to the family kitchen, initiating us into a world of healthy family habits, a break down of 8 cooking steps especially for kids and the art of fridge management by season.

-Aimée’s organization of recipes with listed ingredients and numbered instructions makes them easy to follow, along with extra tips and color photos.
+Aimée’s organization of recipes with listed ingredients and numbered instructions makes them easy to follow, along with extra tips and colour photos.

 River Cottage Family Cookbook